-- on an actual basis; - on a pro forma basis, to give effect to the issuance of 22,437,754 Class A Ordinary Shares issuable upon conversion of the Class B Ordinary Shares; and - on a pro forma as adjusted basis, to give effect to the issuance of 9,202,453 Class A Ordinary Shares in this Offering, each at an assumed price to the public of \$1.63, after deducting placement agent commissions and estimated offering expenses, assuming that no warrants are exercised and that no pre-funded warrants are sold; (See "Description of Share Capital"). - The table does not include any shares underlying the outstanding share options and warrants.
+- on an actual basis; - on a pro forma basis, to give effect to the issuance of 22,437,754 Class A Ordinary Shares issuable upon conversion of the Class B Ordinary Shares; and - on a pro forma as adjusted basis, to give effect to the issuance of [•] Class A Ordinary Shares in this Offering, each at an assumed price to the public of \$[•], after deducting placement agent commissions and estimated offering expenses, assuming that no pre-funded warrants are sold; (See "Description of Share Capital"). - The table does not include any shares underlying the outstanding share options and warrants.